devpikachu/unplugged-afk-paper/README.md

 ## Proxy Support

-Requires **Velocity 3.5+** and the companion JAR on the proxy.
-The companion is optional: without it `/unplug` still disconnects you from the network correctly, you just are not routed back to the right backend when you return.
+Requires **Velocity 3.5+**.
 Two settings outside this plugin have to be enabled, and nothing works without them:

 | File                                     | Setting                                |
 |------------------------------------------|----------------------------------------|
 | `velocity.toml`, under `[advanced]`      | `bungee-plugin-message-channel = true` |
 | each backend's `config/paper-global.yml` | `proxies.velocity.enabled: true`       |

-With those in place:

-- `/unplug` disconnects you from the **network**, not just the backend you are on.
-Without the companion's forced disconnect, Velocity reads the kick as a failed backend and sends you to the next server in its `try` list.
+Those two are what make `/unplug` disconnect you from the **network** rather than from the one backend you are on.
+Without them the kick reaches Velocity as a backend failure, so it forwards you to the next entry in its `try` list instead of disconnecting you. `/unplug` then only appears to work for players who happened to be on the last server in that list, and silently relocates everyone else.

+The companion JAR on the proxy is optional on top of that, and buys the return trip:

 - Reconnecting puts you back on the backend holding your unplugged player, instead of the default lobby.
 - That routing survives a proxy restart or crash.

+Without the companion the network disconnect still works, you are just sent to the default lobby when you come back.

 ### Message format